The regularity of the boundary of vortex patches for the quasi-geostrophic shallow-water equations: Introduction

 The outline of this paper is as follows.
 In Section \ref{sec:preliminaries}, we introduce the modified Bessel $K_n$ functions, state some of their important properties, and recall the definitions of Hölder spaces.
 We also present relevant results concerning these spaces and how our kernel acts on them.
 In Section \ref{sec:regular} we prove existence and uniqueness of solutions for initial data, $q_0$, in the Hölder class $\Lipa,$ which we use later in Section \ref{sec:weak} to show existence and uniqueness of weak solutions.
-Later, in Section \ref{sec:patch} we focus on the regularity of the vortex patch boundary and prove Theorem \ref{th:vortex-patch}.{ Finally, in Section \ref{sec:limit}, we study the behavior of the regular solutions from Section \ref{sec:regular} to the \eqref{def:QGSW} in the limit $\varepsilon\to 0$, where, at least formally, one recovers the 2D Euler equations.}
+Later, in Section \ref{sec:patch} we focus on the regularity of the vortex patch boundary and prove Theorem \ref{th:vortex-patch}.{Finally, in Section \ref{sec:limit}, building on the well-posedness theory developed in Section \ref{sec:regular}, we prove Theorem~\ref{th:limitRegular}.}

+{\textbf{A note on related work.} After completing this work, we were informed by one of the authors of the very recent job by Tan, Xue, and Xue \cite{TXX2025}, in which the authors study a broad family of active scalar equations.
+As noted in Remark 2 of that work, the \eqref{def:QGSW} equation fits within their framework, and they obtain results analogous to our Theorems \ref{th:vortex-patch} and \ref{th:yudovichQGSW}, although the methods are quite different.
+We thank them for bringing their work to our attention.}